 While man has to choose to which side he belongs, the religion teaches that ultimately, God will prevail, and even those condemned to hellfire will enjoy the blessings of Paradise (an Old Persian word).

+How did Zoroastrian ideas find their way into the Abrahamic faiths and elsewhere?
 According to scholars, many of these concepts were introduced to the Jews of Babylon upon being liberated by the Persian emperor Cyrus the Great.

 They trickled into mainstream Jewish thought, and figures like Beelzebub emerged.
 And after Persia’s conquests of Greek lands during the heyday of the Achaemenid Empire, Greek philosophy took a different course.